srcML/nameCollector/README.md

 ## Python notes:
 In Python, globals, locals, and fields are collected at their first appearance.
-If a name is assigned to twice within a scope, only the first use of that name will be collected.
+If a name is assigned more than once within a scope, only the first use of the name is collected.
 Additionally, type information is NOT collected for any Python variables or functions.